lisong2019/web/_pages/teaching.md

 ---

 # Undergraduate Student Course:
-1. Artificial Intelligence and Machine Learning for Transportation (4180128220), 2022;  <br>
+1. vehicle networking and vehicle-road collaboration (20231-02684), 2022-present; <be>
-2. Integrated experiment of vehicle networking and vehicle-road collaboration (4180679170), 2022;   <be>
+2. Integrated experiment of vehicle networking and vehicle-road collaboration (4180679170), 2022-present;   <be>
+1. Artificial Intelligence and Machine Learning for Transportation (4180128220), 2022-present;  <br>

 # Graduate Student Course:
 1. CAV safety theory and method (00212069), 2022; <br>